shabrown/Salary-Prediction-Project/README.md

 ## 1. Introduction

-### The dataset, features and target value
+### The dataset, features, and target value

 There are a million entries in the dataset.

-The decription for the variables are as follows:
+The description for the variables are as follows:

 * **jobId:** The ID of the job.
 * **companyId:** The ID of the company.